 - Excessive energy

 - Having an exaggerated idea of what they can do

 - Racing thoughts

 Symptoms Of Depressive Episodes

-During depressive episodes, your teen might experience very sad feelings, have a lot of negative thoughts, and have very little energy.
-Depressive symptoms are significant if they happen about every day for two weeks.
+During depressive episodes, your teen might seem disconnected, often sad or disinterested, and have very little energy.
+Depressive symptoms are generally clinically significant if they happen about every day for two weeks.
 Here are some of the symptoms you might notice during a depressive phase:

 - Feeling sad or down

 - Eating more or less than usual and experiencing changes in weight as a result

 - Losing interest in activities they once enjoyed

 - Low self-esteem